Tinker-Ware/wisdom/_pages/services/services.md

 You can see our list of prices in our [landing page](tinkerware.io) or contact us to hello@tinkerware.io.
 We currently charge by month, with a free one month trial.

+We're on a Closed Beta Phase.
+If you would like to be a Beta User follow [this request invite link](https://docs.google.com/forms/d/e/1FAIpQLSchhpeugqAFifxxsq65LvLKYSG3oBmUT7V0v_eNM6c3toKcFA/viewform)

 # Disclosure*